jianzwang/logs/pages/Shared-State Concurrency.md

   ```
 - [[RC<T>, the Reference Counted Smart Pointer]] Rc<T> is not safe to share across threads.
 - Atomic Reference Counting with **Arc<T>**
-	- [[Send Trait]]: it’s one of the traits that ensures the types we use with threads are meant for use in concurrent situations.
+	- [[Send And Sync Trait]]: it’s one of the traits that ensures the types we use with threads are meant for use in concurrent situations.
 	- **Arc<T>**is a type like **Rc<T>** that is safe to use in concurrent situations.
 The a stands for atomic, meaning _it’s an atomically reference counted_ type.
 	- thread safety comes with a performance penalty that you only want to pay when you really need to.
 	- **Arc<T>** and **Rc<T>** have the same API